 With respect to vaccines these can be classified as routine, recommended, and required.

 Vaccinating children for travel requires careful evaluation.
 Not all travel-related vaccines are effective in infants, and some are specifically contraindicated.
-Travel vaccinations and anti-malaria medication are not covered by NHS prescriptions and will incur charges - your GP Practice will advise you what these are.
+Travel vaccinations and anti-malaria medication are not covered by NHS prescriptions and will incur charges - your GP Practice or Travel Health Advisor will advise you what these are.

-Travel vaccines are not available from the NHS but can be arranged privately (this differs from the UK).
+Please Note: Travel vaccines are not available from the Isle of Man NHS, but can be arranged privately (this differs from the UK).
 Examples include:

 - Hepatitis A